franzthaler/FLARE21-EfficientSCN/README.md

 # Efficient Multi-Organ Segmentation Using SpatialConfiguartion-Net with Low GPU Memory Requirements
 Our implementation used for the [MICCAI 2021 FLARE Challenge](https://flare.grand-challenge.org/) titled [Efficient Multi-Organ Segmentation Using SpatialConfiguartion-Net with Low GPU Memory Requirements](http://arxiv.org/abs/2111.13630).

-You need to have the [MedicalDataAugmentationTool](https://github.com/christianpayer/MedicalDataAugmentationTool) framework by [Christian Payer](https://github.com/christianpayer) downloaded and in your PYTHONPATH for the scripts to work.
+The docker image of our final submission is available on [Docker Hub](https://hub.docker.com/repository/docker/thaler/flare21-efficient-scn).

 If you have questions about the code, write me a [mail](mailto:franz.thaler@icg.tugraz.at).

 ## Dependencies
+You need to have the [MedicalDataAugmentationTool](https://github.com/christianpayer/MedicalDataAugmentationTool) framework by [Christian Payer](https://github.com/christianpayer) downloaded and in your PYTHONPATH for the scripts to work.

 The following frameworks/libraries were used in the version as stated.
 If you run into problems with the libraries, please verify that you have the same version installed.

 - Python 3.9